 - External compression is 150 Pa.

-- Diameter of inlet Connection pipe is 125 mm.
+- The diameter of inlet Connection pipe is 125 mm.

-- Nominal air volume of Regeneration air is 50 cubic meter per hour.
+- The nominal air volume of Regeneration air is 50 cubic meter per hour.

 - Operating principle is TTR-Trisorp-Mono

 - Operating Temperature is form -15°C to +35°C.

 - Operating humidity range is 0%RH to 100%RH.